sourcegraph/sourcegraph-public-snapshot/doc/campaigns/how-tos/configuring_user_credentials.md

 ## Adding a personal access token

-Adding personal access tokens is done through the the Campaigns section of your user settings.
-To access this page, follow these instructions (also shown in the video below):
+Adding personal access tokens is done through the the Campaigns section of your user settings:

 1. From any Sourcegraph page, click on your avatar at the top right of the page.
 1. Select **Settings** from the dropdown menu.